NCAR/rda-gatherxml/README.md

 - \_gatherxml.cpp

-   code that runs when the command _gatherxml_ is executed
+   code that runs when the command _gatherxml_ is executed - scans a data file and extracts content metadata

    the following are called by _gatherxml_, depending on the format indicated by _gatherxml's_ -f flag (these should not be executed explicitly; users should only execute _gatherxml_):